clamsproject/aapb-annotations/README.md

 The gold dataset is a set of files that are in a format that is ready for use with the newly developed tools.
 I.e. The raw file must be properly formatted so that tools in the next step of the process can use this dataset.
 * **INFORMATION README** `README.md` - project-specific information:
     * annotation project name
-    * annotator demographics _TODO - Confirm: Possibly age range, sex/gender (maybe?), language proficiency, occupational characteristics_
+    * annotator demographics - Possibly age range, sex/gender (maybe?), language proficiency, occupational characteristics
     * annotation environment information (name, version, link, tool used, user manual, etc.)
     * project changes: eg: version changes, addition of new batches, change in annotator personnel, etc.
     * raw-to-gold generation code explanation - (dependencies, short description of process.py, file formats of raw+gold, column description + _datatype_, version/progress differences, discarded info during process.py, added info during process.py, etc.)
-    * _ANNOTATION GUIDELINES_ - sometimes this is a separate file `guidelines.md`.
+    * _ANNOTATION GUIDELINES_ - sometimes this is a separate file: `guidelines.md`.
 How to annotate in this project, aka scheme.
 This section should give sufficient information for the replication of the annotation to produce almost exact similar raw datasets.
       * How the tool is used
       * What to annotate
       * Options of label choices
       * Label formatting. eg. Time format in the annotation tool
-        * eg. Raw format is `seconds:1000th_sec` `123:4567`
-        * _TODO - Time format should be made consistent by CLAMS management for the gold formats.
-Likely either `seconds:1000th_sec` or `hr:mn:sc:ms`._
+        * e.g. The standardized time format for the entire repository is [ISO 8601 Time Format](https://en.wikipedia.org/wiki/ISO_8601).
+`hr:mn:sc.msc`, specifically, precision of milliseconds/3-digits placed after seconds with a **DOT**.
+Frame times are converted to milliseconds with loss of precision past 3-digits, however, due to exact time->image fetching being dependent on the video compression/codec/player, there is no expected need for precision past 3-digits.
+          * _TODO - Change to the time format was agreed upon by Owen King, Keigh Rim, Jeremy Huey on 2023-09-11.
+Dev work is still required to conform to this change._
       * Differentiation between labels, edge cases, other decisions made during annotation.
-      * Concerns, limitations, accuracy details. (eg. Annotation of time accuracy is likely only down to 0.1-0.2 seconds)
+      * Concerns, limitations, accuracy details. (e.g. Annotation of time accuracy is likely only down to 0.1-0.2 seconds)
   > `readme.md` files are supposed to be actively maintained by the project manager.
 All `guideline.md` files are recommended to be version-controlled.

 ## List of Current Projects/Subdirectories
 _This section is currently manually updated and may be incomplete.
-It contains information up to the above editing date._
+It contains information up to the readme's editing date._
 * (`batches`)
 * `january-slates` - slates are actual visible frames within the video media that contain the metadata and other identifying information of that video.
   * eg. program name, director, producer, etc.